Prosecutor: Ruggs drove 156 mph before fatal crash in Vegas - WHIZ News

 Ruggs’ girlfriend, identified by police as Kiara Je’nai Kilgo-Washington, 22, of Las Vegas, was with him in the car and injured in the crash.
 She underwent surgery Tuesday for a severe arm injury, authorities said.

-According to police, Tina O. Tintor was the name of the Las Vegas woman who died with her dog in a wrecked and burned Toyota Rav4.
+Tina O. Tintor of Las Vegas died with her dog in a wrecked and burned Toyota Rav4, police and the Clark County coroner said.
 Records show she lived several blocks from where the crash occurred.

 Las Vegas Justice of the Peace Joe M. Bonaventure said he was troubled by his initial review of the case against Ruggs, adding that in 16 years on the bench he had never heard of a crash involving a vehicle traveling so fast.